 Please check the recipe card at the bottom of the post for exact quantities and detailed instructions (scroll down).

-1 – Make the Crust
+Step 1 – Make the Crust

-Place the mixture into the prepared pan and press firmly with your fingers into an even layer.
-TIP: I place a piece of parchment paper on top of the dough to help the spreading.
+TIP: I place a piece of parchment paper on top of the dough to help with spreading.

-2 – Make the Filling
+Step 2 – Make the Filling

+Sift the sugar, cornstarch, and salt together in a large bowl.
 Add the evaporated milk, lemon juice, lemon zest, and whisk until completely combined.
 Add 1-2 drops of yellow food coloring if desired.
+Pass the mixture through a fine sieve, then pour the filling over the crust.

-3 – Bake
+Step 3 – Bake

 Bake the bars until the center is relatively set and no longer jiggles.
-Remove bars from the oven and cool completely at room temperature, for about 2 hours.
+Remove bars from the oven and cool completely at room temperature for about 2 hours.
 Then refrigerate for 1-2 more hours until chilled.

 Once cool, lift the parchment paper out of the pan using the overhang on the sides.
 Cut into squares, and dust with icing sugar before serving.
 NOTE: For neat squares, I recommend using a long serrated knife and wiping the knife clean between each cut.